ruggeri/tech-notes/programming-languages/method-dispatch/interface-dispatch.md

 thing this is.
 The same message can be sent to two unrelated objects, which can respond entirely differently.

 How an object responds to a message can be very slow.
 You might iterate through a list of the class's instance methods, doing string comparisons.
 BTW, you probably want to intern strings to speed that comparison up to just a pointer check.
-And don't use a list, a hash would be better for O(1) lookup.
+At a certain point, a hash could be worth it for O(1) lookup.
+Probably if you use a hash table you'll want open-addressing to avoid extra levels of indirection and cache miss.

-The problem comes from hierarchies.
+But you have a further problem with hierarchies.
 If you traverse a deep hierarchy, this is slow.
 So you can cache, either at the per-class level, or more simply globally (the key is `(typeid, message_name)`).
 The global hash is simpler because it's easier to bust, which is necessary whenever methods change.

 Are hierarchies that deep?
 If they were flat, the global hash doesn't buy us anything.
 It maybe saves an indirection to the class's specific